Subgold10/WeatherApp-v1/README.md

 - 5-Day Forecast: View an extended forecast for the next 5 days.
 - Responsive Design: Optimized for desktops, tablets, and smartphones.
 - Modern Design: Styled with **Tailwind CSS** and icon images.
-- CDN Link - Used **Tailwind CSS** CDN Link- https://cdn.tailwindcss.com , and so no external CSS file , or Tailwind config files are used.
+- CDN Link - Used **Tailwind CSS** CDN Link- https://cdn.tailwindcss.com , and so no external CSS file , or Tailwind config files are used in the project.

 ## Technologies Used 🛠️